autobrr/autobrr.com/docs/getting-started/installation.md

 :::

-If you don't run Swizzin you can of course still use it, with some setup.
 Follow instructions below for recommended setup on a regular linux server.
-For `docker` and `Windows` check [docker setup](/getting-started/docker) and [windows setup](/getting-started/windows).
+For docker and Windows, see our [docker setup](/getting-started/docker) and [windows setup](/getting-started/windows).

-## Download package
+### Download package

 Download the latest release, or download source and build yourself.